STATS

 BIO

-Dynamic forward James Fisher-Harris is part of the Penrith’s burgeoning association with Northland and the surge in players from the region representing New Zealand over the past decade – and a cornerstone of the Panthers’ phenomenal premiership streak before becoming the Kiwis’ skipper in a historic campaign.
+Elite front-rower James Fisher-Harris was part of the Penrith’s burgeoning association with Northland and the surge in players from the region representing New Zealand over the past decade – and a cornerstone of the Panthers’ phenomenal premiership streak before becoming the Kiwis’ skipper in a historic campaign.

 Hailing from the small town of Rawene in the Hokianga, Fisher-Harris’ promise while playing for Whangarei Marist Brothers attracted the interest of the Panthers in 2013.
 He turned out for the club’s SG Ball and NYC teams, winning a premiership with the latter in 2015 partnering fellow Hokianga-bred forward – and fellow future Kiwi – Corey Harawira-Naera in the second-row.